mtuan8820/go_todo_list/README.md

-# ToDo - App for tracking and managing tasks effectively.
+# Go-Todo
 This is a simple To-do list application implemented by Go, HTML, CSS, JS.
 The app helps user in tracking and managing tasks with features include: Add, Delete, Toggle & GetAll.
-Data is store 'in-memory' using slice.
+Data is stored 'in-memory' using slice.
-## Table of Contents
 ## Features
 * Add: add new task with required title and optional description.
 * Toggle: change the complete state of a task with given ID